felixnext/python-functown/README.md

 🎷 Welcome to FuncTown! 🎷

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the tags on this repository.

 ## Run Example

 The source folder also includes an `example` function that provides a basic azure function,